Sam Heughan, Caitriona Balfe 2018: 'Outlander' Actor Hurt By Partner, Pair Set To Close Glasgow City Streets

 “We really felt that Cait was probably gonna be the one, but this was the final moment.
 This was when she literally sealed the deal and got the show, and as you see they’ve sort of already got the shorthand of their characters and there definitely is on-camera chemistry between the two.”

-Meanwhile, Daily Record reported that Sam Heughan and Caitriona Balfe are going to film near the Saltmarket in Glasgow City next week.
+Meanwhile, Daily Record reported that Sam Heughan and Caitriona Balfe are going to film near Saltmarket in Glasgow City next week.
 The news outlet shared that fans of the Outlander Season 4 lead stars are expected to flock to the area in hopes of meeting them in person.
-It was announced that the James Morrison and Turnbull streets would be closed on March 14 and 15 from 12 noon until midnight.
+It was announced that James Morrison and Turnbull streets would be closed on March 14 and 15 from 12 noon until midnight.

 ”Diversions will start at London Road to Saltmarket and then end at Steel Street.”